 Forest Resource and Activity Monitoring

-Satellite imagery is well suited for image analysis methods such as object detection and classification.
-Image analysis using deep learning and machine learning techniques are able to identify features and detect changes in vegetation, landforms or structures over time.
+Satellite imagery is a good data source for common remote sensing tasks such as object detection and classification.
+Deep Learning solutions that rely on Neural Networks can accurately identify features and detect changes in vegetation, landforms or structures over time.
 It’s uncertain whether the very high resolution imagery will perform better (provide more statistical significance) in this regard, but medium and high resolution images appear to provide adequate results for most use cases.

 Today, high resolution commercial satellite imagery is available for purchase directly from companies like Maxar (DigitalGlobe) and Planet.
 These companies offer subscription-based services as well as archive imagery products and requests for new capture.
 Both companies operate multiple satellite constellations with high accuracy sensors that provide daily coverage of the earth’s surface.